 - The dough was too cold.
-The perfect temperature for yeast is around 86-95°F (30-35°C) degrees.
+The yeast is most active at around 86-95°F (30-35°C) degrees.
 See my recommendation above to create a nice warm environment for the dough.

 Can I leave my dough to rise overnight?

 The short answer is yes you can.
-However, I highly do not recommend fermenting your dough overnight (12-18 hours), especially if you are not an experienced bread maker.
+However, I highly do not recommend keeping your dough overnight (12-18 hours) in the refrigerator, especially if you are not an experienced bread maker.

-If you are going to do overnight bulk fermentation, here are some factors to consider:
+If you are going to do overnight bulk fermentation (the first rise), here are some factors to consider:

 - The amount of yeast — You must reduce the amount of yeast, but it’s not clear by how much.
 Some recipes suggest using 1/3 of the amount of yeast called for in the original recipe.

-- The initial bulk fermentation — How long do you leave your dough for the initial bulk fermentation before putting it in the refrigerator?
-It depends on the temperature, but usually 20-30 minutes.
+- The initial bulk fermentation — How long do you leave your dough for the first rise before putting it in the refrigerator?
+It depends on the temperature, but I read it should be 20-30 minutes.

 - The refrigerator temperature — Ideally 39ºF (4ºC).

-- Experienced eyes to monitor the progress of your dough and determine what to do based on the condition of the dough.
+- Experienced eyes — You need to monitor the progress of your dough and determine what to do based on the condition of the dough.